Season 1, Episode 44

 Lorne Brown:

-And then there’s always cer certain situations.
+And then there’s always certain situations.
 So I’m thinking of somebody that’s having recurrent pregnancy losses and it’s physically and emotionally traumatic and draining.
 This is where maybe you would consider this type of testing.

 Shaun Tregoning: